Article spinning: Manual spinning

 Because of the problems with automated spinning, website owners may pay writers or specific companies to perform higher quality spinning manually.
 Writers may also spin their own articles, allowing them to sell the same articles with slight variations to a number of clients or to use the article for multiple purposes, for example as content and also for article marketing.

 Plagiarism and duplicate content

+In academia, article spinning is sometimes used by students as a way to plagiarise other people's work while evading detection from their teachers or automated checking devices such as Turnitin or its IThenticate system.
+There are many websites offering text-spinning services to students.
+Unlike large language models, they are not designed to produce natural sounding writing; rather, they are designed to take a source text and preserve the meaning and structure, but swap out enough synonyms such that plagiarism remains undetected.

 Google representatives say that Google doesn't penalize websites that host duplicate content, but the advances in filtering techniques mean that duplicate content will rarely feature well in SERPs, which is a form of penalty.
 In 2010 and 2011, changes to Google's search algorithm targeting content farms aim to penalize sites containing significant duplicate content.
 In this context, article spinning might help, as it's not detected as duplicate content.

+In November 2023, Seth Weintraub of 9to5Google reported that Google News was "riddled with AI copies of actual articles" stolen from sites like Electrek.
+LLM-generated clone articles monetized via Google AdSense were posted "[w]ithin minutes" of the original article's publication.

+In January 2024, 404 Media reported that journalists' articles were being overtaken by LLM-generated clones in Google News rankings.
+Google responded that it did not have a policy against AI-generated articles because it focused on quality instead of method of production, and claimed only certain types of filtered searches were affected.

 Criticisms

-Article spinning is a way to create what looks like new content from existing content.
-As such, it can be seen as unethical, whether it is paraphrasing of copyrighted material (to try to evade copyright), deceiving readers into wasting their time for the benefit of the spinner (while not providing additional value to them), or both.
+Article spinning is a technique used to generate text that appears to be new by rephrasing or rewording existing content.
+It is often considered unethical, as it may involve paraphrasing copyrighted material to evade copyright restrictions, deceiving readers into consuming low-value content for the benefit of the creator, or both.